REST API

 by making them accessible to specific users only or disallowing access for

 everyone.
-By default, API endpoints in all scopes, except for jobs
+By default, API endpoints in all scopes, except for jobs, are

 accessible for everyone.